sspatank/HomeMIrror/README.md

     $ meteor deploy <your-name-here>.meteor.com --settings settings-release.json
     ```

 4. Some of these features only work on chrome.
-I will add a guide on how to enable a Kiosk mode in android below.
+I will add a guide on how to enable a Kiosk mode in android below. (#kiosk-mode)

 5. Follow [Hannah Mitt's tutorial](https://github.com/HannahMitt/HomeMirror) for physically building the mirror or [lambtron's below](#hardware)